haskell-game/sdl2-gfx/README.md

 ##### Example

 A small example executable is included with the library.
-It uses almost everything exposed by the library to draw a chaotic jumbled mess on your screen.
+It uses many parts of the library to draw a chaotic jumbled mess on your screen.
 You can find it in the `example` directory.

 ```bash
 cd sdl2-gfx